Keurig K15 Single Serve Coffee Maker Review

 Related: A roundup of the top rated Keurig Models.

-We’ve broke it down to show you how it performs in a few areas, but you can also watch our reviewer Scott give his opinion on it here:
+We’ve broken it down to show you how it performs in a few areas, but you can also watch our reviewer Scott give his opinion on it here:

 Customizability – 2.5/5